 Eugene P. Beard

 In 1990, Eugene P. Beard, then vice chairman for finance and operations at the Interpublic Group of Companies, provided support for the first named graduate fellowships in the Center.
 Memorializing Mr. Beard's father, the Eugene P. Beard Graduate Fellowships in Ethics helped support ten Graduate Fellows in Ethics.
 From 2001 through 2007, an additional gift helped fund the Eugene P. Beard Faculty Fellowship in Ethics, the first named Faculty Fellowship.
-Beard, who is a member of the Center's Advisory Council, continues to serve as Chairman and CEO of Westport Asset Fund, which he founded in 1983.
+Beard continues to serve as Chairman and CEO of Westport Asset Fund, which he founded in 1983.

 In 2015, Mr. Beard sponsored the Eugene P. Beard Fellowship in Ethics, to support outstanding graduate students from any school within Harvard who are writing dissertations or are engaged in major research on topics in practical ethics, especially ethical issues in areas such as architecture, business, education, government, law, medicine, public health, public policy, and religion.
-For the next three years, beginning in 2015-16, one Graduate Fellow with outstanding scholarship in the field of practical ethics will be named the Eugene P. Beard Graduate Fellow in Ethics.
+Since 2015, one Graduate Fellow with outstanding scholarship in the field of practical ethics has been named the Eugene P. Beard Graduate Fellow in Ethics.

 John L. Casey